TWBug/GoldCardHenge/content/faq/can-i-be-self-employed.en.md

 ---
-title: Can I be self-employed?
+title: Can I be self-employed, start a business?
 draft: false
 tags:
-  - Qualification
+  - General
 ---
-Yes
+Yes, as a Gold Card holder you can be self-employed.
+Having the Gold Card allows you to work for an employer, set up a company in Taiwan, or be self-employed in Taiwan or abroad.